Yeah-Liu/Yeah-Liu.github.io/README.md

 	Developed kindle Customer Persona Profile models for customer churn analysis, including models for new products.
 *
 	Provided dashboards and automated reports for business stakeholders.
+### Meituan
+#### 02/2019-ongoing
+#### Data Analyst
+*
+	Provided data analytics for evaluating how vendor managed inventory affects a supply channel.

+*
+	Developed machine learning models for integration of warehousing and distribution, including models for new business products.
+*
+	Contributed to visualizing vehicle routing in logistics systems by using GeoPy package for transportation management system.

 ### Projects of the National Social Science Foundation of China
 #### 09/2016-ongoing